wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

    <pre><strong>$PSVersionTable </strong></pre>

-   Windows Automatic Updates keeps the version current to what is available (5.1 at time of writing).
+   Windows Automatic Updates keeps the PS version current to what is available (5.1 at time of writing).

    ### Upgrade .NET Framework